More complicated problems and their solutions can be found in the Troubleshooting section.

 Use the scan function to search for accessible BLE devices: your TapNLink Primer appears in the list of detected devices, with the following naming structure:

-- AppName is the name of the your "iotized" application, defined in IoTize Studio
+- AppName is your "iotized" application, defined in IoTize Studio.

-- nnnnn are the last 5 digits of the serial number of your TapNLink
+- nnnnn are the last 5 digits of your TapNLink's serial number.

 Select your Tap to display the monitoring page.